new5558/Chula-course-recommender-proof-of-concept/Readme.md

 # Text Classification Chula course description

-### This repository is part of the subject: [2147334 MACHINE LEARNING OR DEEP LEARNING](https://cugetreg.com/I/courses/2147334?term=2564%2F1)
+### This repository is a part of the subject: [2147334 MACHINE LEARNING OR DEEP LEARNING](https://cugetreg.com/I/courses/2147334?term=2564%2F1)

 Getting start: `docker-compose -f docker-compose.dev.yml up`

 Objectives:
-1. Predict study program by looking from course description
+1. Predict study programs by looking from course description
 2. (Optional) Use embedding from the best predictor to calculate course similarity and in the end create content-based recommender system.

 Idea: